 The student will at the end of the course have:

 - Segmentation/Pixel classification.

-- Shape modelling.
+- Shape modelling and statistics.

 - Rigid & Non-rigid registration + Multi-modal registration.

-- Applications in joint diseases.
+- Applications in lung diseases.

 - Applications in neurology.

 - Explaining the basics of the underlying physics behind medical image acquisition techniques such as CT, MRI and PET.

 - Explaining the role of medical image analysis in relation to detection and prognosis of pathologies and clinical investigations.